acomaviation/aerobid-legal-docs/general_terms_and_conditions.md

 9.4.4 100% of the Charter Price if cancelled within 24 hours of departure, or in case of No Show, or at any time after Commencement of Schedule.

-9.5 The date of the positioning flight is considered as the date of departure, i.e., Commencement of Schedule (this may not always be the day of the first departure on the Schedule as it is occasionally necessary to position the Aircraft on the previous day to the airport from which the flight(s) on the Schedule will commence.
-This early positioning is governed by operational requirements such as –but not limited to airport opening and closing times, crew duty times, etc.
+9.5 The date of the positioning flight is considered as the date of departure, i.e. Commencement of Schedule (this may not always be the day of the first departure on the Schedule as it is occasionally necessary to position the Aircraft on the previous day to the airport from which the flight(s) on the Schedule will commence).
+This early positioning is governed by operational requirements such as but not limited to airport opening and closing times, crew duty times, etc.

-9.6 The supplier has the right to cancel the agreement within 4 days of payment being received, if the flight request cannot be fulfilled for the following reasons: fluctuation in market price, inability of the aircraft or category to meet the consumer's flight requirements, or any other reason that makes the charter price commercially unviable.
+9.6 The Supplier has the right to cancel the agreement within 4 days of payment being received, if the flight request cannot be fulfilled for the following reasons: fluctuation in market price, inability of the aircraft or category to meet the consumer's flight requirements, or any other reason that makes the charter price commercially unviable.
 The Charterer will receive a 100% refund without penalty, within 14 days of completion of all KYC or AML documentation required to process the refund.
 Both Parties will be released from their obligations under these Charter Terms.

 10. **EFFECT OF DEFAULT**